M = MongoDB, a popular database manager which implements a NoSQL structure.

-- E = Express.js, a framework which supports and is used to host Node.js projects.
+E = Express.js, a framework that supports and is used to host Node.js projects.

 MongoDB offers a more flexible, accommodating layer for storing data.
-Node.js provides a better nexus for running your server, while Express.js helps standardize how you build your websites.
-On the client, AngularJS provides a clean way of adding interactive functions and AJAX-driven rich components.
-Put them all together and they make a clean, coherent mechanism for moving data from user to disk farm and back again.
+Node.js provides a better nexus for running your server, while Express.js helps to standardize how you build your websites.
+On the client-side, AngularJS provides a clean way of adding interactive functions and AJAX-driven rich components.
+The amalgamation of all makes a clean, coherent mechanism for moving data from the user to the disk farm and back again.

-- The MEAN components are open source; which MEANs the stack gets updated regularly.
-In addition to it, it is easy and flexible to understand and use which helps the developers to customize as per your needs.
+The MEAN components are open source; in other words, the stack gets updated regularly.
+In addition to this, it is easy to use, flexible to understand and moreover assists the developers to customize as per the requirements.

-- Other advantages are the huge module library of node.js and the use of JSON is to transfer the data are a few other features of MEAN.
+A massive module library of node.js and the use of JSON to transfer the data are a few other features of MEAN.

 MEAN Stack Architecture Explanation

-- After that Request enter in the phase 3 which is ExpressJs it make request to the database.
+- In phase 3, which is ExpressJS makes the request to the database.

-- After that MongoDB retrieve the data and return the response to the ExpressJs.
+- MongoDB retrieves the data & returns the response back to the ExpressJS.

-- Then ExpressJs return response to the NodeJS and then NodeJS return it to the AngularJS to display the result.
+- Then ExpressJS sends a response back to the NodeJS and then NodeJS forwards it to the AngularJS to display the result.

 AngularJS is a structural framework for dynamic web apps.
-It lets you use HTML as your template language and lets you extend HTML’s syntax to express your application’s components clearly and succinctly.
-AngularJS data binding and dependency injection eliminates much of the code you currently have to write.
+It lets you use HTML as your template language and allows you to extend HTML’s syntax to express your application’s components clearly and succinctly.
+AngularJS data binding and dependency injection eliminate much of the code you currently have to write.
 And it all happens within the browser, making it an ideal partner with any server technology.

-- AngularJS is in open source, completely free, and used by thousands of developers around the It is licensed under the Apache License version 2.0.
+- An open-source, completely free, and used by thousands of developers around the world.
+It is licensed under the Apache License version 2.0.

-- It is the lowest level of the pattern responsible for maintaining data.
+It is the lowest level of pattern responsible for maintaining data.

-- It is responsible for displaying all or a portion of the data to the user.
+It is responsible for displaying all or a portion of data to the user.

 NodeJS (Server Side)

-- All APIs of Node.js library are asynchronous, that is, non-blocking.
-It essentially MEANs a Node.js based server never waits for an API to return data.
-The server moves to the next API after calling it and a notification mechanism of Events of Node.js helps the server to get a response from the previous API call
+All APIs of Node.js library is asynchronous, that is, non-blocking.
+It essentially means a Node.js based server never waits for an API to return data.
+The server moves to the next API after calling it and a notification mechanism of Events of Node.js helps the server to get a response from the previous API call.

 2) Very Fast

-- Node.js uses a single threaded model with event looping.
-Event mechanism helps the server to respond in a non-blocking way and makes the server highly scalable as opposed to traditional servers which create limited threads to handle requests.
-Node.js uses a single threaded program and the same program can provide service to a much larger number of requests than traditional servers like Apache HTTP Server.
+Node.js uses a single-threaded model with event looping.
+The event mechanism helps the server to respond in a non-blocking way and makes the server highly scalable as opposed to traditional servers which create limited threads to handle requests.
+Node.js uses a single-threaded program and the same program can provide service to a much larger number of requests than traditional servers like Apache HTTP Server.

 - Let us assume, our Clients Are Client-1, Client-2… and Client-n.